huggingface/datasets/datasets/monash_tsf/README.md

 ### Supported Tasks and Leaderboards

+#### `time-series-forecasting`

+##### `univariate-time-series-forecasting`

-- `univariate-time-series-forecasting`: The time series forecasting tasks involves learning the future `target` values of time series in a dataset for the `prediction_length` time steps.
+The univariate time series forecasting tasks involves learning the future one dimensional `target` values of a time series in a dataset for some `prediction_length` time steps.
 The performance of the forecast models can then be validated via the ground truth in the `validation` split and tested via the `test` split.

+##### `multivariate-time-series-forecasting`

+The multivariate time series forecasting task involves learning the future vector of `target` values of a time series in a dataset for some `prediction_length` time steps.
+Similar to the univariate setting the performance of a multivariate model can be validated via the ground truth in the `validation` split and tested via the `test` split.

 ### Languages